hirosystems/docs/docs/clarinet/how-to-guides/how-to-test-contract.md

 The `--cost` option can be used in conjunction with `--watch` and filters to maximize productivity, as illustrated here:

 ![costs](../images//costs.gif)

-For a step by step walkthrough, you can also watch [Executing Tests and Checking Code Coverage](https://www.youtube.com/watch?v=j2TZ560xEPA&list=PL5Ujm489LoJaAz9kUJm8lYUWdGJ2AnQTb&index=10).

 ## Load contracts in a console